rancher/elemental-docs/docs/networking.md

 ### Claimed IPAddresses

 The `IPAddressClaim` will follow the entire lifecycle of the `MachineInventory`, ensuring that each registered machine will be assigned unique IPs.
-Each claim is named after the `MachineInventory` that uses it, as `$MachineIventoryName-$IPPoolRefKey`, for example:
+Each claim is named after the `MachineInventory` that uses it, as `$MachineInventoryName-$IPPoolRefKey`, for example:

 ```yaml
 apiVersion: ipam.cluster.x-k8s.io/v1beta1